 Lauren S. Berliner is an Assistant Professor of Media & Communication and Cultural Studies at University of Washington Bothell.
 Her research focuses on participatory media production practices, gender and sexuality, and pedagogy.
 Also a filmmaker, she has screened her work internationally and has facilitated video production programming for girls and queer youth.
 She earned her PhD. in Communication from UC San Diego, an MA in Visual and Media Art from Emerson College, and a BA in English and Anthropology from Wesleyan University.

-Greg Cohen is an artist, Associate Programmer at Los Angeles Filmforum, and Lecturer in Latin American Cinema and Visual Culture at UCLA.
+Greg Cohen is an artist, curator, and Continuing Lecturer in Latin American Cinema and Visual Culture at UCLA.
 His work in video, photography, and multi-media installation has been exhibited nationally and internationally, and draws on diverse intellectual and aesthetic interests, from landscape theory and aesthetic philosophy to cultural memory and experimental archives, and from the history and theory of architecture to the intersections of moving-image media and radical politics.
-As a founding associate of REASArch (group for Research on Experimental Accumulation and Speculative Archives), Cohen has also produced The Valaco Archive, an ongoing visual research project (https://valacoarchive.com), parts of which were recently featured in Limn magazine (http://limn.it/).
+As a founding associate of REASArch (group for Research on Experimental Accumulation and Speculative Archives), Cohen has also created several ongoing visual research projects, including The Valaco Archive (https://valacoarchive.com).

 ◊ ◊ ◊